arpanmukherjee99/Mobile-Responsive-Css-code/README.md

 # Mobile-Responsive-Css-code
-Apply the code to make any &lt;div>&lt;div/> into fully mobile responsive .
+1. Apply the code to make any &lt;div>&lt;div/> into fully mobile responsive .

+2. Inside your html css code if you face  your <div> is not responsive then just copy the code including <style><style/> .

+3. Paste it inside your <section><section/> code.